 Rosewell, ruins of the Page family plantation (Gloucester County)

 Also, look for the state to request Federal assistance.
 About 9% of Virginia is owned by the Federal government.
 This includes military bases (open for hunting, in normal times) as well as national parks, national forests, and national wildlife refuges:

 The General Assembly and state agencies identify areas that are "special" when compared to the rest of Virginia, and focus state funding on such sites.
 Local communities have to finance most recreational sites of importance to local taxpayers.
 Bonds are a popular tool for funding recreation projects at the local, as well as the state level.
 For example, Stafford County passed an $11 million bond issue for parks and recreational facilities in the November 6, 2001 election (by a 60%-40% landslide).
 A quick peek at the Census statistics for the county in the year 2000, and you can see the per capita level of debt accepted by each current resident.

 Parks for recreational use, and protected natural areas, are not randomly distributed across Virginia.
-You can see from the map of Statewide Occurrences of Monitored Natural Communities that the state has focused on areas along rivers and the coast, plus mountain ridges.
+You can see from the map of Statewide Occurrences of Monitored Natural Communities that Virginia has focused on areas along rivers and the coast, plus mountain ridges.
+There are few sites identified in the Piedmont, between the Roanoke-Rapidan rivers.
 Also, it's obvious from the map that the caves of Virginia are in the limestone bedrock located west of the Blue Ridge.

 Federal parks, forests, and refuges tend to protect large blocks of land that are more suitable to less-intense recreational activities - hiking, hunting, birdwatching, etc. For example, the Department of the Interior's 2002 budget included $2 million for acquisition of new wildlife refuge lands along the Rappahannock River.